 OXTR (Oxytocin Receptor) is a Protein Coding gene.
-Diseases associated with OXTR include atypical autism and adenomyosis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include peptide hormone binding and oxytocin receptor activity.
+Diseases associated with OXTR include asperger syndrome and conduct disorder.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
 An important paralog of this gene is AVPR1B.

 UniProtKB/Swiss-Prot for OXTR Gene